iSaluki/phhs6/content/sixth/Business/Units/nd/SettingOperationalObjectives.md

 Capacity utilisation is **the proportion of a business' capacity that is actually being used over a specific period.

-Capacityy utilisation can be calculated using the formula:
+Capacity utilisation can be calculated using the formula:

 #### Actual level of output / Maximum possible output x 100